Napomini/flask/README.md

-# flask
+# Flask_project
-flask project for lab
+This is a simple flask project